 The South Kitsap Industrial Area (SKIA) UGA is located along SR 3 southwest of the Gorst UGA in the southern portion of the County.
-It is approximately 4,700 gross acres.
+It is approximately 3,726 gross acres.
 The SKIA UGA is a major manufacturing center and is designated a "Regional Manufacturing/Industrial Center Suburban City" by PSRC.
 The SKIA UGA is currently unassociated with any incorporated jurisdiction.
 With the Bremerton National Airport and other Port of Bremerton facilities within this UGA, future planning for the area is very important to the county's long and short-term economic diversification.

-The UGA currently abuts the City of Bremerton's watershed area, and the Port of Bremerton has executed an interlocal agreement with the City of Port Orchard for sewer and other services.
+Since 2008, the City of Bremerton has annexed a majority of the UGA, with isolated pockets, including one island remaining, unincorporated.
+The Port of Bremerton has executed an interlocal agreement with the City of Port Orchard for sewer and other services.
 Both the cities of Bremerton and Port Orchard provide water service.
-Association of the UGA must include these jurisdictions with discussions of economic development goals, revenue sharing, and annexation.
-Goals and policies related to the SKIA UGA can be found in Chapter 15.